MicrosoftDocs/common-data-model-and-service/common-data-model/samples.md

     ![](media/sample-folder1.png)

 1. There are few code fragments here.
-After configuring adapters, same as in the first sample, we create temp manifest object, add specific entities of your choice.
+After configuring adapters, same as in the first sample, we create temporary manifest object, add specific entities of your choice.
 Note that you need to point at definitions for those entities.

     ```csharp